kerathy/exadata-part1/README.md

 I didn't use any tools in the post I wrote before; it was a draft.
 It's similar to "handwriting," a metaphor.
 This statement was rewritten and finished on January 16, 2022, and updated on January 22, 2022.

+This section was last modified on May 10, 2023.
+[It is beyond my control.
+If there was any plan or conspiracy led by China or the US.
+You should discuss any resulting consequences with China or the United States.
+I promise I never got involved with that.

 Please don't confuse me with anyone else; up till now (May 2023), I've only lived in China and the United States.
 I am not a twin.
 I have never visited other countries.
-This page was updated on May 10, 2023.
-If there is anything else I should clarify, please email me.
+Up till now (May 2023), I have not returned to China after coming to the United States.
+Please inform me if there is anything else I should clarify.
 Just in case there is any online blind dating scam.
 I am not familiar with them.
 That is beyond my control.
-I post here in case there is any kind of fraud.
+Just in case there is any fraud or criminal activity.

+My photographs were previously saved in the ICBC database.
+My previous photos were taken using the same phone.
+As a result, it should be easy to identify.
+At the time, I weighed roughly 50kg and wasn't overweight.
+I didn't look much different.
+The hairstyle was nearly the same.
+My profile at Utah State University should be easy to find.
+Therefore, I never consider the possibility of fraud.
+There have been various official records for a long time.
+You will not do it unless you are unfamiliar with the bank.
+I post here just in case of any type of fraud.

+My family is unlike other families.
+We have no issues based on China's policy.
+Don't judge based on your own personal experience.
+If further explanation is required, I can provide it later.
+I'm not surprised you're unfamiliar with China's history and policies.
+In China, there should be an official record.]
+This section was last modified on May 10, 2023.

 I rewrite things very quickly, so don't worry about that; there won't be any writing issues with my work.